paulej/perc-tunnel/draft-jones-perc-dtls-tunnel.md

 # Security Considerations

-\[TBD\]
+TODO - Much more needed.

+The encapsulated data is protected by the DTLS session from the endpoint to KMF and the MDD is merely an on path entity.
+This does not introduce any additional security concerns beyond a normal DTLS-SRTP session.

+The HBH keying material is protected by the mutual authenticated DTLS session between the MDD and KMF.
+The KMF MUST ensure that it only forms associations with authorized MDDs or it could hand HBH keying information to untrusted parties.

+The supported profile information send from the MDD to the KMF is not particularly sensitive as it only provides the crypt algorithms supported by the MDD but it is still protected by the DTLS session from the MDD to KMF.

 # Acknowledgments

-The author would like to thank David Benham for reviewing this document and providing constructive comments.
+The author would like to thank David Benham and Cullen Jennings for reviewing this document and providing constructive comments.

 {backmatter}